Subspace stabilisers in hyperbolic lattices: Arithmetic hyperbolic lattices and involutions

+\begin{remark} Given a totally real field $k$, two admissible, $k$-defined quadratic forms $f_1$ and $f_2$ define the same commensurability class of arithmetic hyperbolic lattices if and only if $f_1$ is equivalent over $k$ to $\lambda \cdot f_2$ for some $\lambda \in k^\times$. \end{remark}

-Godement's compactness criterion \cite{God62} implies that $\Gamma$ is uniform if and only if $L$ is anisotropic.
+Godement's compactness criterion \cite{God62} implies that $\Gamma$ is uniform if and only if $f$ is anisotropic.
 Thus, for any totally real number field $k \neq \Q$, the resulting orbifold $\HH^n/\Gamma$ is compact.
-If $k = \Q$, then the orbifold $\HH^n/\Gamma$ is compact only if the quadratic form associated with $L$ does not represent $0$ over $\Q$ (equivalently, over $\Z$).
+If $k = \Q$, then the orbifold $\HH^n/\Gamma$ is compact only if the quadratic form $f$ does \textit{not} rationally represent $0$.
+This can only happen if $f$ has signature $(n,1)$ with $n \leq 3$, by Meyer's theorem.

-\begin{remark} The classification of algebraic semi--simple groups by Tits \cite{Tits66} implies that all arithmetic lattices acting on $\mathbb{H}^{2n}$, $n\geq 1$, are of simplest type.
-The same applies to all non--uniform arithmetic lattices acting on $\mathbb{H}^{n}$, for $n\geq 2$. \end{remark}
+\begin{remark} The classification of semi-simple algebraic groups by Tits~\cite{Tits66} implies that all arithmetic lattices acting on $\mathbb{H}^{2n}$, $n\geq 1$, are of simplest type.
+The same applies to all non-uniform arithmetic lattices acting on $\mathbb{H}^{n}$, for $n\geq 2$. \end{remark}

-Due to Vinberg's lemma, \cite[Lemma 7]{Vin67}, any arithmetic hyperbolic reflection group is of simplest type.
-Hyperbolic reflection groups form an important class of discrete groups acting on $\mathbb{H}^n$ and satisfy an easily verifiable arithmeticity criterion.
-Below we provide some additional information about them to be essentially used later on.